Staff

 Dr. Jamila K. Taylor, PhD

-Dr. Jamila K. Taylor is a national health equity leader, seasoned health policy researcher, and social justice advocate.
-A renowned health policy expert, Taylor’s work centers issues related to maternal health and reproductive justice, focusing on the structural barriers to health care access, racial and gender disparities in health outcomes, and the intersections between health care and economic justice.
+Dr. Jamila K. Taylor is president and CEO of the Institute for Women’s Policy Research, a leading national think tank that works to build evidence to shape policies that grow women’s power and influence, close inequality gaps, and improve the economic well-being of women and families.
+A renowned health policy expert and seasoned researcher, Taylor’s work centers on issues related to maternal health and reproductive justice, focusing on the structural barriers to health care access, racial and gender disparities in health outcomes, and the intersections between health care and economic justice.

 Throughout her 20+ year career, Taylor has championed the health and rights of women both in the U.S. and around the world, promoting policies that ensure access to vital health care, including building support for abortion access, ensuring safe and compassionate reproductive and maternal health care, and dismantling structural racism within the U.S. health care system.
 She has held leadership positions in national organizations, such as the Center for American Progress, the Century Foundation, the National WIC Association, and others.
 She started her career as a congressional staffer in the office of Rep. Robert C. “Bobby” Scott (D-VA) in the late 1990s.